 February 24, 2018

-As mentioned in our first Berlinale update, films with strong sense of social commentary seems to be the overarching theme, but over the course of the week, we’ve gradually also seen an emergence of offerings focused on more personal motifs: such as the exploration of self and relationships with others.
+As mentioned in our first Berlinale update, films with a strong sense of social commentary seem to be the overarching theme, but over the course of the week, we’ve gradually also seen an emergence of offerings focused on more personal motifs: such as the exploration of self and relationships with others.
 Below is a mixture of films, of which some are in competition and some are outside of competition, in more curated sections titled ‘Panorama’ and ‘Forum’ with more experimental leanings.